-Synchronous dataflow (SDF) is a statically scheduled dataflow domain in Ptolemy.
+Particles at the inputs of a star enables it.
+Stars without any inputs are always enabled.
 "Statically scheduled" means that the firing order of the stars is determined once, during the start-up phase.
 The firing order will be periodic.
-The SDF domain in Ptolemy is one of the most mature, with a large library of stars and demo programs.
+The SDF domain is one of the most mature in Ptolemy, having a large library of stars and demo programs.
 It is a simulation domain, but the model of computation is the same as that used in most of the code generation domains.
-A number of different schedulers, including parallelizing schedulers, have been developed for this model of computation.
+A number of different schedulers, including parallel schedulers, have been developed for this model of computation.

 go()method of a star is called a firing.
 Particles are called tokens.
 In a digital signal processing system, a sequence of tokens might represent a sequence of samples of a speech signal or a sequence of frames in a video sequence.

 When an actor fires, it consumes some number of tokens from its input arcs, and produces some number of output tokens.
 In synchronous dataflow, these numbers remain constant throughout the execution of the system.
 It is for this reason that this model of computation is suitable for synchronous signal processing systems, but not for asynchronous systems.
 The fact that the firing pattern is determined statically is both a strength and a weakness of this domain.
 It means that long runs can be very efficient, a fact that is heavily exploited in the code generation domains.
 But it also means that data-dependent flow of control is not allowed.
 This would require dynamically changing firing patterns.
 The Dynamic Dataflow (DDF) and Boolean Dataflow (BDF) domains were developed to support this, as described in The Almagest.

 Consider a simple connection between three stars, as shown in figure

 LevDur.
 This behavior is quite different from the matrix stars, which operate on particles where each individual particle represents a matrix.